Bibhuprasadbehera/database_1st_try/README.md

 A basic front end for a database

-#objective - to make a database
+#objective - to make a basic database with only HTML and css

 #take 1
+without javascript